Dbad0210/Software-Engineering-Project/README.md

 - Launch the application using NetBeans or by compiling and running the source files.
 - Use the GUI to track and manage player statistics.

+### To Run The Program
+- Clone the repository
+- Open a new terminal in the repository and type this `cd Java-Stats-Tracker/Java_MySQl_Completed/dist/`
+- Then run the program by typing `-jar Java_MySQl_Completed.jar`